The Enemy is the Stuff Trying to Kill Us: Not Other Firefighters

 And as Mike said, are you with me?

-Author Bio: Benjamin Martin has over sixteen years in public safety and currently serves as a Captain with a large metro fire department in Virginia.
+Author Bio: Benjamin Martin has over eighteen years in public safety and currently serves as a Captain with a large metro fire department in Virginia.
 He is an international speaker on Leadership, including his entertaining and unique takes on emotional intelligence and organizational culture.
-His leadership articles have appeared in publications including Fire Engineering, FireRescue, Fire Department Training Network (FDTN), International Society of Fire Service Instructors (ISFSI), FirefighterToolbox, and FirefighterWife.
-He is the founder of EmbraceTheResistance.com which features leadership training and support for existing and aspiring leaders.
+His leadership articles have appeared in Fire Engineering, FireRescue, Fire Department Training Network (FDTN), International Society of Fire Service Instructors (ISFSI), FirefighterToolbox, and FirefighterWife.
+He is the founder of EmbraceTheResistance.com, which features leadership training and support for existing and aspiring leaders.
 You can email him at BMartin@EmbraceTheResistance.com.